Sharing the Bounty: The Power of Community

 The Chestnut School is an Educational Member of UpS.
 Students of the Herbal Immersion Program receive a one-year student membership to this wonderful organization.

-We support public botanical gardens and plant conservation through annual donations or memberships at the North Carolina Arboretum, Asheville Botanical Gardens, and the American Chestnut Foundation.
+We support public botanical gardens and plant conservation through annual donations or memberships at the North Carolina Arboretum, Asheville Botanical Gardens, the National Tropical Botanical Gardens, and the American Chestnut Foundation.
 Additionally, the Chestnut School is a member of the American Botanical Council, the American Herbalist Guild, and the Herb Society of America.

-Students of our Herbal Immersion Program and Medicine Making Course also receive 25% off all orders from Mountain Rose Herbs while they’re enrolled at the school.
+Students in our courses also receive a discount on orders from Mountain Rose Herbs while they’re enrolled at the school.
 Mountain Rose Herbs is a great source of quality bulk herbs and supplies.
-Students also receive a one-time 15% discount off medicine making supplies at Villager’s urban homestead supply store for one year after enrollment.

-These need-based scholarships to our online courses are selected around our mission of promoting diversity and inclusivity in the field of herbal medicine.
+We offer need-based scholarships to our online courses that are selected around our mission of promoting diversity and inclusivity in the field of herbal medicine.
 They are designed for herbal enthusiasts from underserved populations who face barriers due to our unbalanced social structure – parameters such as race, class, sexual orientation, and gender identification/non-identification will be considered.
-Furthermore, we are seeking applicants who plan to use their education to provide further outreach in underserved areas.
+Furthermore, we seek applicants who plan to use their education to provide further outreach in under-resourced communities.